Pennsylvania police chief arrested in online child sex sting

 Police were waiting when Diebold went to meet the fictional girl.

-There was no immediate response from city officials in Leechburg, a borough of about 2,000 people some 35 miles northeast of Pittsburgh, about whether Diebold is still on the payroll .
+Wayne Dobos, the mayor of Leechburg, a borough of about 2,000 people some 35 miles northeast of Pittsburgh, said that Diebold "has been suspended without pay."
 But he remains the chief of the police on the municipal web site.

 Despite the injury, Diebold and fiancée Danielle Reinke tied the knot 18 days later.